-What we know about SBC for family planning costs comes from a literature review and analysis carried out in 2018 persist.
+There is some information on SBC costs, but gaps persist.
 We drew on 53 studies that produced 130 cost estimates.
 These come from a range of countries and study designs.
 The included costs and the level of detail authors provide on costs can vary widely from study to study.
 Moreover, interventions can vary in their intensity and comprehensiveness, and many study reports provide only limited intervention detail, thus complicating interpretation of these factors, particularly for package interventions.